Podcast Episode 101 Transcript – Kenny Leon

-Kenny: But then I was also soon thereafter I applied for a program because during the time at the academy of theater, I did things like, I learned how to teach workshop in prison.
-So I went to the prison system and worked with the prisoners and talking about the actors skill.
+Kenny: But then I was also soon thereafter I applied for a program, because during the time at the Academy of Theater, I did things like, I learned how to teach workshop in prison.
+So I went to the prison system and worked with the prisoners and talking about acting skill.
 I worked with the homeless population and people of the brick, which taught homeless people how to act.
-And then I applied for this program, this fellowship for directors through the NEA and Theater Communications Group and I’ve got that.
-What’s made me stand out was the fact that I had worked with this different groups as a director in addition to acting in Hamlet or directing Death of a Salesman, you know things like that.
-So when I spent that year, and as a director fellowship, that was one of the best things that happened for me because it allowed me to observe [inaudible] center stage and that’s the year I met, August Wilson.
-That’s the year I talked with Lauren Richards and I really am immersed in this whole idea the regional of theater movement.
+And then I applied for this program, this fellowship for directors through the NEA and Theater Communications Group and I got that.
+What made me stand out was the fact that I had worked with this different groups as a director, in addition to acting in Hamlet or directing Death of a Salesman, you know things like that.
+So when I spent that year, and as a director fellowship, that was one of the best things that happened for me because it allowed me to observe [inaudible] center stage and that’s the year I met August Wilson.
+That’s the year I talked with Lauren Richards and I really immersed in this whole idea of the regional of theater movement.
 Then once I was offered the associate artistic directors job at the Alliance Theater and then a year later being named artistic director.
 As a part of that gig, it was important for me to at least spend one slot a year, I would direct at some theater in the country.
 In addition to running the Alliance Theater.
-So I would go to the Milwaukie Reparatory Theater, Arena Stage, San Jose Rep, Hartford Stage, so all those years, I was still learning about directing and how to be an administrator as well.
-And then after eleven years of running the theater, thirteen years total, I decided that I was spending too much time on administration side and I was raising a lot of money but I was losing myself as an artist and then I decided to leave and then that same year I was offered two Broadway shows which I never could have done if I was still running the theater.
+So I would go to the Milwaukee Reparatory Theater, Arena Stage, San Jose Rep, Hartford Stage, so all those years, I was still learning about directing and how to be an administrator as well.
+And then after about eleven years of running the theater, thirteen years total, I decided that I was spending too much time on administration side and I was raising a lot of money but I was losing myself as an artist and then I decided to leave and then that same year I was offered two Broadway shows which I never could have done if I was still running the theater.
 So you know that’s a short story of it.

 Ken: A lot of Broadway’s best directors, a lot of you A-listers came from being artistic director of major non-profit.
-Jack O’Brien on a few weeks ago and then backing up.
+Jack O’Brien on a few weeks ago.
 Why do you think being an artistic director trains you so well to be a successful Broadway director?

-Kenny: I think the regional theater and serving as artistic director trains you to Broadway because you see the entire picture.
+Kenny: I think the regional theater and serving as artistic director trains you for Broadway because you see the entire picture.
 You understand the mind of producers.
 You understand where the money goes.
 You understand how to balance the budget.
-You understand how important the artist so you get to see everything.
+You understand how important the art is, so you get to see everything.
 You get to work with every department that you work with.
-You know you’re responsible for the costume department and the production department and the technical director and you work with the development director and you work with a board of directors so you sort of like a, it’s like running a regional theater, it’s like running a small Broadway show.
-So you come compared to both so it’s like I understand Broadway better because of my time you know running a, you know fifteen million dollar a year a year regional theater.
+You know you’re responsible for the costume department and the production department and the technical director and you work with the development director and you work with a board of directors so you’re sort of like a, it’s like running a regional theater, it’s like running a small Broadway show.
+So you come can compare to both, so it’s like I understand Broadway better because of my time you know running a, you know fifteen million dollar a year regional theater.

 Ken: You worked with a lot of incredible people on your way up, any advice you got from people back then that you still think about today?

-Kenny: Well absolutely, but you know the great thing also about regional theater, you get to, coz you are hiring a lot of directors so you get to know the other directors in the field and you get to see a lot of sensibilities and different ways to attack material because you know you just don’t have to look at what you do, well you look at wide variety of what people do so all the way up I met a lot of people, I`ve met you know people like Irene Lewis who was at Centerstage, worked a lot when I was there.
+Kenny: Well absolutely, but you know the great thing also about regional theater, you get to, because you are hiring a lot of directors so you get to know the other directors in the field and you get to see a lot of sensibilities and different ways to attack material because, you know, you just don’t have to look at what you do, well you look at a wide variety of what people do.
+So all the way up I met a lot of people, I’ve met you know people like Irene Lewis who was at Centerstage, worked a lot when I was there.
 And she was like “Kenny Leon, you gonna end up hiring all of us.”
 I was like what?

 Kenny: A new musical.